Pool Corporation: History

 Pool Corporation was founded in 1980 as South Central Pool Supply by Frank J. St. Romain.

 In 1993, the company was purchased by Code Hennessey's & Simmons.
 In 1995, the company was renamed SCP Pool Corporation and became a public company via an initial public offering.
 The company was renamed Pool Corporation on May 16, 2006.

 In 1999, the company acquired Benson Pump Company, Pratts Plastics Limited, certain assets of Garden Leisure Products, and Jean Albouy, S.A. for a total of $25.5 million.

 The company's business improved significantly during the COVID-19 lockdowns due to an increase in pool construction.
 However, sales slowed when the lockdowns ended.

 In 2021, the company acquired Porpoise Pool & Patio, the largest franchisor of pool and outdoor living stores in the U.S.

 On October 28, 2025, POOLCORP rang the Opening Bell at Nasdaq MarketSite in Times Square, celebrating its 30th anniversary as a publicly traded company.

+On May 4, 2026, POOLCORP announced that John B. Watwood had been appointed President and Chief Executive Officer, succeeding Peter D. Arvan.
+John E. Stokely was simultaneously named Executive Chair of the Board.